 GeneratePress is probably one of few WordPress theme frameworks that I think is very well built.
 Each feature is modular, which allows you to enable or disable a particular one as needed, and enable it to be performant right of the box.

 It also integrates with the new editor in Gutenberg seamlessly through its sister plugin, GenerateBlocks.
-The theme framework and the plugin provides a great experience for the developer to build a site and the end-users to authoring content.
+The theme framework and the plugin provide a great experience for the developer to build a site and the end-users to author content.

 Gantry is a fast and lightweight theme framework for creating WordPress and Joomla themes.
 It is developed by RocketTheme, a popular premium theme webshop that decided to give their framework away to the general public for free.